 - The current value of the metric, and how far above or below the threshold that value is.

-- A chart showing the current value of the metric and up to 14 days of historic values.
-Clicking on the chart will take you to the relevant dashboard.
+- A chart showing several days of historic data leading up to the budget crossing.
+Clicking on the chart will take you to the budget in SpeedCurve.

 Absolute and relative budgets

 When you create a performance budget you set an absolute threshold.
 Notifications will be sent for this budget whenever the latest value for the metric crosses this threshold.

 Notifications for absolute threshold crossings will include a chart similar to what you will see in your Site dashboard.
 The red line represents the value of the absolute threshold.
 Values over the threshold will be coloured red.